T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 The conversation lead into evening, and the party grew hungry.
 Aaron was the first to act on this sensation, abruptly standing and heading to the bar.
 Michael followed, eager for a nice warm roast and a mead to wash it down.
 He would definitely make sure to fill up before they set off.
 "Would you like anything?"
 Natalie asked those who remained seated.
 Gabriel squinted to make out the various meals displayed on the large blackboard above the bar.
-"I'll take a a roast pork and salad, with a murky tea.
+"I'll take a roast pork and salad, with a murky tea.
 Thanks."
 "Got it."
 "Um, - I'll take a chicken sandwich, and just water, thanks."
 Lyric requested.
 It seemed that Lyric had come here with a script, a certain amount of exposition he must have practiced reciting, and once he had run out of pre-planned responses, he was noticeably more meek.
 "I'll have what Gabriel's having."
 Said Wiate.